TriumphantAkash/remindMe/README.md

 # README #

-* remindMe is an Smart Android Application that keeps Track of your todo list pretty smartly
+* remindMe is a Smart Android Application that keeps Track of your todo list pretty smartly
 * One of the key features of the app is sending notification to the user if the user is near the todo work location.
 * App uses intensive hashing techniques to lookup the available todo item store locations